GGayton/ProjectyBoi-v1.1/README.txt

 could mix up poses and their estimations.

 The Levenberg-Marquardt algorithm (serial calibration) requires an estimation, which is provided using calibration\analytical_calibrate.py.
+The rotation/translation between cameras/projectors can be found using the individual estimation of the artefact in each common pose.
 As of yet, the parallel method and uncertainties are not yet implemented.

 ===============================================================
 HARDWARE CONSIDERATIONS